yh15kla9/github-lesser-known-programming-languages/README.md

 - [Antimony](https://github.com/antimony-lang/antimony) - Antimony is a general-purpose toy language.
 Its primary goal is to be simple and easy to understand, not to be efficient.
 # B:
 - [Ballerina](https://github.com/ballerina-platform/ballerina-lang) - Ballerina is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
-- [Beef](https://github.com/beefytech/Beef) - Beef is a performance-oriented compiled programming language.
 - [Blade](https://github.com/blade-lang/blade) - Blade is a simple, clean, and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals.
 It has a very small syntax set with a very low learning curve.
 Blade improves upon the best features of JavaScript, Python, and Ruby to give developers a familiar and powerful system that feels native for developers coming from any of these languages and an easy way to leverage the strength of any.
 # C:
 - [Cmajor](https://github.com/SoundStacks/cmajor) - Cmajor is a programming language for writing fast, portable audio software.
 Cmajor specifically designed for writing DSP signal processing code.
 - [Covariant Script](https://github.com/covscript/covscript) - Covariant Script is an open source, cross-platform programming language.
 High-performance runtime environment.
 Self-developed efficient compilation system.
 Powerful and bloat-free extension system
-- [Crystal](https://github.com/crystal-lang/crystal) - Crystal is a language with a Ruby like sintax, statically type-checked.
-It supports compile-time evaluation and code generation.
-It compiles to efficient native code.
 # D:
 # E:
 - [Easylang](https://github.com/chkas/easylang) - An easy programming language that runs in the browser.
 Easylang is a rather minimalistic simple programming language.
 Because of the clear syntax and semantics it is well suited as a teaching and learning language.
 Functions for graphic output and mouse input are built into the language.
 The language is written in C and is open source.
 Main target platform is the web browser using WASM.
 However, it also runs natively in Windows and Linux.
 The one-pass parser and compiler is quite fast.
 In the Web IDE, each time the Enter key is pressed, the program is parsed and formatted up to the current line.